Joybd6/react_cnn_demo/README.md

 A tensorflow custom model deployed in react native for demo

 >[!WARNING]
->The dependancies in the `package.json` file should be maintained carefully.
+>The dependencies in the `package.json` file should be maintained carefully.

 **How to:**
 1. Install the dependancies using npm package manager : `npm install`